Kashif130/CoverMesh/README.md

   active balance immediately, but the shares keep bearing the pool's real P&L for a full 7 days before they can actually be redeemed -- the same family of cooldown mechanic used by real underwriting-pool protocols, specifically to prevent an LP who learns a claim is imminent from exiting ahead of paying it.
+Execution itself is also blocked if it would drop `pool_nav` below `reserved_liability` -- LPs can never withdraw capital the pool may still owe a beneficiary.
 - **Keeper reward**: a small, fixed amount is deducted from `pool_nav` on every `check_claim` call, paid to whoever triggered it -- a real, small operating cost the pool bears (the same role a real insurer's claims-processing overhead plays), not a separate fee reserve.
+Paid only when doing so would not drop `pool_nav` below `reserved_liability`, for the same reason.

 ## Scope of this submission

-This submission is **Contract + Tests + Frontend**.
-The contract's own correctness, solvency invariants, and the steward-feedback lessons applied from the ground up were the priority for this revision, and the [`frontend/`](./frontend) Next.js dashboard now demonstrates the full flow end to end on top of it: provide liquidity, browse peril types, open a cover in any of the three adapters, trigger a claim check, and request/execute a withdrawal.
-See [`frontend/README.md`](./frontend/README.md) for what's wired up, local dev, and deployment.
+This submission is **Contract + Tests**, matching the depth of the protocol itself.
+A frontend demonstrating the full flow (provide liquidity, browse peril types, open a cover in any of the three adapters, trigger a claim check, request/execute a withdrawal) is a natural next step but is not included here -- the priority for this revision was the protocol's own correctness, solvency invariants, and the steward-feedback lessons applied from the ground up, rather than a UI layer on top of an under-tested contract.

 ## Honest limitations